For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 The big criticism of the Postgraduate Loan is that even the maximum amount may not be enough to cover some course fees, let alone living expenses.
 You might need to make money during your studies to fund your postgrad education.

-If you do find that the Postgraduate Student Loan isn't enough to cover your master's degree, we go through some of the best alternative ways to fund your studies below.
-Plus, we also have a guide all about the main funding options for postgraduate students.
+If you find the Postgraduate Student Loan isn't enough to cover your master's degree, try some of the best alternative ways to fund your studies below.
+We also have a guide about the main funding options for postgraduate students.

-Do you get a Maintenance Loan for master's degrees?
+Do you get Maintenance Loans for master's degrees?

 How is the Postgraduate Master's Loan paid?